 What Memorial Day Means

-While this Memorial Day will look different than most in the midst of a global pandemic, we still look forward to this weekend with you every year as the unofficial start to summer and kick-off to boating season.
+Every Memorial Day, we look forward to this weekend and celebrating the unofficial start to summer with all of you.
 As a proud employer of veterans, we also set aside our summer attitudes to honor the true, sobering meaning of the day: remembering and respecting the men and women who died fighting for us in military service.

 “It’s actually quite a somber day,” says Bob Dunworth, Morningstar Marinas’ Regional Manager and former US Air Force Captain.
 “Memorial Day has turned into BBQ, beer and celebrations of summer, but about 625,000 US military personnel have died in combat operations since WW1.
 A pretty staggering number and a bit of perspective.”

 The freedom we enjoy this weekend and every day was never free and we honor the men and women who have sacrificed and continue to sacrifice for our country today.
 Our hearts are with the families of our fallen and with their fellow service members.

 To learn more about the holiday, we’ve compiled some Memorial Day history here:

 - Memorial Day practices began after the Civil War when cemeteries were commissioned by the government to bury fallen soldiers.
 It was the first military conflict in American history to kill so many soldiers.

 - It hasn’t always been called Memorial Day.
 In fact, it was originally called Decoration Day because soldiers would honor their fallen comrades by decorating their graves with flowers and flags.
 With time, the holiday became known as Memorial Day.